 Even on a relatively microscopic scale, our personal existence on this Earth will likely go unnoticed by more than 99.99% of its population; even more so at the rate the earth’s population is increasing.

 I am not saying all this to degrade life, but I do wonder what the point of living is without eternal significance.
-I think if that were the case, I would much rather not exist.1 year ago
+I think if that were the case, I would much rather not exist.2 years ago

 Had a little bit of a falling out with someone today.
 It’s a little sad because I know they don’t realize how much they’ll have to learn before the real world will allow them to succeed (or at least be happy for that matter).
 I really wish people would be a little more selfless because with that comes care, love, and understanding.